hae-sung-oh/hae-sung-oh.github.io/projects.md

 <br/>

-### Decision Transformer VAE, Sep 2022 - Dec 2022
+### Metal-Organic Frameworks Feature Regression, Sep 2022 - Dec 2022
 * _Advisor: Seungchul Lee_
-* Deep reinforcement learning model in VAE inverse design manner
+* Regression model that predicts features of MOF in an inverse design manner
-* Trains decision transformer which is a sequence of reinforcement learning
+* Optimizes the regression model by tuning hyperparameters

 <br/>